DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/best-practices.md

 Group the Selectors in a page model.
 It increases the resilience of your tests and helps remove redundant code.

 Use the Selectors extension plugins to work with frameworks.
-These extension allow you to create Selectors that are more native to every framework.
+These extensions allow you to create Selectors that are more native to every framework.
 Such plugins are available for the following popular front-end frameworks: [Angular](https://github.com/DevExpress/testcafe-angular-selectors), [React](https://github.com/DevExpress/testcafe-react-selectors), [Vue](https://github.com/DevExpress/testcafe-vue-selectors).